MenxLi/metadent-app/doc/python-api.md

 # Python API

-The Python package under `py/` (published as `metadent-tools`) is a small helper library for reading MetaDent App datapoints (image + label) from either local folders or an LFSS backend.
+The Python package under `py/` (named as `metadent-tools`) is a small helper library for reading MetaDent App datapoints (image + label) from either local folders or an LFSS backend.

 ## Install